 Insomnia can also come and go, with periods when you have no sleep problems.

 Primary insomnia: Sleep problems are not directly connected with any other health problem.
 Instead, they are triggered by major stress, emotional upset, travel, and work schedules.
 But even after such causes go away, the insomnia may persist.
 You can also develop primary insomnia because of certain habits, such as taking naps or worrying about sleep.

-Secondary insomnia: Sleep problems occur because of another issue, such as a health condition or disease, chronic pain from arthritis or headaches, medications, or alcohol, caffeine, and other substances.
+Secondary insomnia: Sleep problems occur because of another issue, such as a sleep disorder like apnea; another health condition or disease; chronic pain from arthritis or headaches; medications; or alcohol, caffeine, and other substances.

 What Are the Causes of Insomnia?

 Many factors can cause acute or chronic insomnia:

 - Stress (including job change or loss, moving, death of a loved one)

 - Medical condition or disease (including depression, anxiety, post-traumatic stress disorder, asthma, cancer, heartburn, heart failure, overactive thyroid, Alzheimer’s and Parkinson’s disease, and other health problems)